CodeMaster7000/Update-and-Restart-PC/README.md

-# Update and Restart Computer
+# Install security updates and restart PC

 A PowerShell script designed to check for security updates, install them, and restart the computer afterward.